Skip to main content

 Year 2:

-• 7-week medical office assistant practicum
+• 7-week medical assistant practicum

 • 4-week health unit clerk practicum